Incredible 1-week Summer Self-Drive Tour of the Ring Road of Iceland & Golden Circle

 • More

-The driving on day four will take you on a rollercoaster ride around the rolling hills and seemingly countless fjords of Iceland's eastern coastline.
-Each fjord seems to have its own soul and spirit, as each promises to take your breath away.
+The driving on day four will take you through the rolling hills and seemingly countless fjords of Iceland's eastern coastline.
+Each fjord has its own unique landscape, offering breathtaking views at every turn.

-Next, you'll drive to Hallormsstadarskogur, Iceland's largest national forest.
-Here, you'll find wild animals, hiking trails, and a collection of tree species.
+Next, drive to Hallormsstadarskogur, Iceland's largest national forest.
+Here, you'll find scenic walking trails and a collection of tree species.
 These trees cover about 286 square miles (740 square kilometers) of land.

 If you're visiting in June, join the "Forest Day" celebration, featuring various activities, accordion music, and birch tree competitions.